mrakgr/The-Spiral-Language/readme.md

 It is quite similar to what was here in the previous section.
 I won't paste the output as it is 236 lines long.
 This is a nearly identical in size compared to the combinator version, and yet the implementation was simpler than it and the ergonomics of this is significantly better.

-It is worth constrasting this with how it would be done in [F#](https://mbraceproject.github.io/FsPickler/overview.html#Putting-it-all-together).
+It is worth contrasting this with how it would be done in [F#](https://mbraceproject.github.io/FsPickler/overview.html#Putting-it-all-together).
 The Spiral version is extremely readable while being efficient, whereas the nasty looking F# version does runtime casts all over the place, does not use pattern matching, and all of this is done at runtime meaning the pickler combinators would need to be built up as closures.
-This will definitely have a perfomance impact, both due to heap allocation and the need to do virtual calls.
+This will definitely have a performance impact, both due to heap allocation and the need to do virtual calls.

 ### Serialization (One-Hot Vector Sequences)